-The statement of financial position shows net assets of £3,348m at 31 March 2021 (2020: £3,255m).
-There is a profit for the year ended 31 March 2021 of £221m (2020: loss of £38m).
-The movement is largely due to the reversal of a previous impairment of investments of £318m (2020: £213m charge), offset by lower dividend income of £127m in 2021 (2020: £275m).
-The company holds investments in a number of subsidiary companies, and obtains and provides finance to the Group.
-The operating company for the Group, Cadent Gas Limited, continues to trade and operate as a going concern and as at 31 March 2021 was in a net asset position of £2,367m (2020: £2,153m), reported profit for the financial year of £630m (2020: £482m), and had access to an undrawn £500m (2020: £500m) liquidity facility.
-See Cadent Gas Limited Annual report and Accounts for further details.
+The statement of financial position shows net assets of £3,354m at 31 March 2021 (2020: £3,251m).
+The company's profit for the year was £230m (2020: loss of £30m).
+The movement is largely due to the reversal of a previous impairment of investments of £102m (2020: £305m charge), offset by lower dividend income of £127m in 2021 (2020: £275m).
+The company continues to receive dividend income from Quadgas PledgeCo Limited which continues to operate as a going concern and as at 31 March 2021 was in a net asset position of £3,352m (2020: £3,250m).
+See Quadgas PledgeCo Limited Annual report and accounts for further details.

-By nature of its operating business, Quadgas MidCo Limited has not been significantly impacted by the ongoing COVID-19 pandemic and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
+By nature of its operating business, Quadgas HoldCo Limited has not been significantly impacted by the ongoing COVID-19 pandemic and having made enquiries and reviewed management's assessment of the going concern assumption, the Directors consider it appropriate to prepare the financial statements on a going concern basis.
 The going concern basis presumes that the company has adequate resources to remain in operation, and that the Directors intend it to do so, for at least one year from the date the financial statements are signed.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.